Demi Lovato Confirms New Album, Posts Video In The Studio With Scooter Braun

 “Wouldn’t y’all like to hear…” Lovato teased of the silent clip.

-Felder previously worked with Lovato on five tracks from her 2017 album, and it appears he is working with her once again as she gets ready to give birth to “D7.”
+Felder previously worked with Lovato on five tracks from her 2017 album and it appears he is working with her once again as she gets ready to give birth to “D7.”

-The still-untitled album will Lovato’s first new music since she completed a rehab stint for substance abuse last November, so fans can probably expect the songs to be raw and real.
+The still-untitled album will Lovato’s first new music since she completed a rehab stint for substance abuse last November.
+Fans can probably expect the songs of her new album to be raw and real.